liudonghua123/regshot/files/ReadMe.txt

 You can compare shots saved with different "UseLongRegHead" option.
 Unicode shots have .hivu extension.
 Loading ANSI hive files in Unicode builds and vice versa is not supported.
+The skip list is now additionally checked against the single name of keys, values, dirs and files.
+Internally Regshot always uses the short forms HKLM and HKU, so these have to be used in your skip lists too.

 (13) New to development snapshot (alpha):
 ...